ebaumj/micra-pro/README.md

 - BLE Access on Linux (Tested on Raspberry Pi 3+ and Raspberry Pi 5)
 - Brew Paddle Access via GPIO on Raspberry Pi
 - Bookoo Themis Mini Scale API
+- Acaia Lunar Scale Api (Acaia Lunar 2021 is not tested)
 - Bean Management on SQLite
 - History Management on SQLite
 - Asset Management with Local Asset Server (setup do be easily implemented remotely)